aparnasekhar/PythonProjects/README.md

 - All the campaigns are listed in the fundlist page(fundlist.html).
 Category wise listing is also there in the same page.
 - In the user profile page(profile.html) users can see the campaigns created by them, their donations to other campaigns and messages from the other users.
 These all are done in     a single page using javascript.
 - This web app is mobile responsive.

-- `Main Directory`

-	@@ -20,7 +25,10 @@ This is the final project for CS50's Web Programming with Python and JavaScript.
 - `Templates` - Holds all html files.

 #### Justification